Wookiee Defenders – Battleforce Guide (Legion 2.6)

 Wookiee Warriors (Kashyyk Defenders)

-Wookiee Defenders - Battleforce Guide 6
+Wookiee Defenders - Battleforce Guide (Legion 2.6) 6

-One thing the battleforce does offer them is the ability to pop back behind a line of sight blocker if they take heat on return fire (assuming they lose a model) which is a nice consolation prize for the lack of aim support.
+One thing the battle force does offer them is the ability to pop back behind a line-of-sight blocker if they take heat on return fire (assuming they lose a model) which is a nice consolation prize for the lack of aim support.

-Upgrades to consider: Bowcaster Wookiee, Offensive Push, Recon Intel
+Upgrades to consider: Bowcaster Wookiee, Recon Intel

 ARC Troopers

-Wookiee Defenders - Battleforce Guide 7
+Wookiee Defenders - Battleforce Guide (Legion 2.6) 7

 The only way to get your ARCs surge access would be to also take a Phase II clone trooper unit, and then at that point are you even running a Wookiee list?
+Bahahaha, hello Clone Commander you sweet thing you.

 Corps